XaF/omni/website/contents/reference/03-custom-commands/0302-path/030203-argument-parser.md

 The SDK provides a `ParseArgs(targets ...interface{}) (*Args, error)` function that reads the environment variables and returns an `Args` object.
 This function can be used one of two ways: by passing a pointer to a struct to be filled with the parsed arguments, or by using the resulting `Args` object directly to access the parsed arguments.

-#### Extracting arguments manually

-The `Args` object provides getter methods.
-Each methods returns a tuple with the value and a boolean indicating if the value exists.
-If the value does not exist, the getter returns the zero value for the type and `false`.
-The getter methods are:
-- `GetString(name string) (string, bool)`: Get the value of a string argument.
-- `GetBool(name string) (bool, bool)`: Get the value of a boolean argument.
-- `GetInt(name string) (int, bool)`: Get the value of an integer argument.
-- `GetFloat(name string) (float64, bool)`: Get the value of a float argument.
-- `GetStringSlice(name string) ([]string, bool)`: Get the value of a string slice argument.
-- `GetBoolSlice(name string) ([]bool, bool)`: Get the value of a boolean slice argument.
-- `GetIntSlice(name string) ([]int, bool)`: Get the value of an integer slice argument.
-- `GetFloatSlice(name string) ([]float64, bool)`: Get the value of a float slice argument.

-#### Using a struct

-The `Args` object can also be used to fill structs with the parsed arguments, the same way that the `ParseArgs` function does.
-You can use the following methods:
-- `Fill(target interface{}) error`: Fill the fields of the target struct with the parsed arguments.
-You can use the `omniarg` tag to specify custom names for the arguments (using `omniarg:"custom_name"`), or to skip fields (using `omniarg:"-"`).
-The function returns an error if any field in the struct does not match an argument, or if the types do not match.
-It returns `nil` if all fields were filled successfully.
-- `FillAll(targets... interface{}) error`: Fill multiple structs with the parsed arguments.
-This function is a convenience method that calls `Fill` for each target struct.
-This function returns the first error encountered, or `nil` if all structs were filled successfully.
-This function is called by the `ParseArgs` function if you provided structs to be filled.

 #### Example

 ```go